 Michigan Tech is a member of the Campus Prevention Network through EverFi.
 EverFi Training is a required educational program for all Michigan Tech employees and all incoming first-year, transfer and graduate students.
 For students, the training is assigned during new student orientation and throughout an incoming student's first semester.
 At the recommendation of the US Department of Education, Michigan Tech requires this online course on anti-harassment, discrimination and retaliation for employees.
 This course also satisfies the federal requirement for training mandated by the Violence Against Women Act (VAWA) and Title IX.
-To access the EverFi training course, use the link in the course invitation e-mail, or go to the EverFi login page and use your Michigan Tech SSO.
+If you would like access to an EverFi training course, please contact Institutional Equity or email email@example.com.

 If you are visually impaired, please work through your assigned EverFi course with the Accessibility Mode turned on, along with a screen reader.
 The courses work together with a screen reader to allow a user to participate in the interactive training and work through the modules completely and successfully.

 For more information, or to reserve a presentation date, please contact:

 Basic Title IX Information for Students

 This presentation will provide an overview of the Title IX federal law, important definitions, and a summary of the university Sexual and Relationship Misconduct Policy.
 In addition, university and OCR reporting options and confidential and private resources will be covered This presentation will provide a lot of key information, with limited group activity.
 Also available in an online recorded session, with post-presentation quiz.

 Basic Title IX Information for Faculty and Staff